 What is the Mid-Currituck Bridge Project?
 Why do we need the proposed project?

-How were the project alternatives developed?

-What alternatives are being considered?

-What other alternatives were examined and then eliminated from further consideration?

-Are any of the alternatives recommended over the others?
+How were the project alternatives developed?.....
+What alternatives are being considered?.....
+What other alternatives were examined and then elim Are any of the alternatives recommended over the oth

 TRAVEL BENEFITS AND TOLLING INFORMATION

-How much time would I save and what are the other benefits of using the Mid-Currituck Bridge?

-Who can use the toll bridge?

-How will tolls be collected?
+How much time would I save and what are the other b Who can use the toll bridge?.....
+How will tolls be collected?.....
 How much would the tolls cost?

 PROJECT IMPACTS

 What are the impacts from the project?

-How do I find out if the project affects my property or my neighborhood?
+How do I find out if the project affects my property of

 PROCESS, SCHEDULE, AND COST

-Who makes the final decision on which alternative to build, and when?

-Does my opinion matter?

-When would project construction start?
+Who makes the final decision on which alternative to Does my opinion matter?
+When would project construction start?.....
 How much would the project cost?

-How would the project be paid for?1
+How would the project be paid for?.....